kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 In general, you should never decide whether something is in or out of a milestone; the SIG or the Release Team Lead needs to do that.
 In practice, you should fix anything simple that saves folks time when the intent is obvious or a milestone decision has been made.
 For example, you might add/modify kind and priority labels for a PR to match a correlating issue, or make sure an urgently awaited PR is in the milestone so it will pass CI.
 See [the documentation for issue kind labels](https://git.k8s.io/community/contributors/devel/release.md#issue-kind-label)

-The job relates to both the Features Lead and CI Signal Lead roles.
-Understanding the in-bound features is important during the Early Release phase.
+The job relates to both the Enhancements Lead and CI Signal Lead roles.
+Understanding the in-bound enhancements is important during the Early Release phase.
 Having an awareness on current test status is also critical, even though there is a specific lead for that area.
 The [documentation for CI Signal lead role](../ci-signal) includes a listing of special high risk test categories to monitor with useful information for the Bug Triage Lead to also understand.
-The Bug Triage Lead should regularly interact with the peer leads for Features and CI Signal.
+The Bug Triage Lead should regularly interact with the peer leads for Enhancements and CI Signal.

 ## Early Release

 You have no critical work during this cycle.

-Instead, use the time to familiarize yourself with the major features and fixes planned by each SIG for this release, so that you build context in advance of when you will need to identify incoming bugs as being associated with a work focus in the current release.
-It is a good time to interact with the Features Lead and CI Signal Lead to understand any early concerns they might have, as the release team's risk management comes as much from this proactive collaboration more as from the Bug Triage lead reacting to incoming issues and PRs.
+Instead, use the time to familiarize yourself with the major enhancements and fixes planned by each SIG for this release, so that you build context in advance of when you will need to identify incoming bugs as being associated with a work focus in the current release.
+It is a good time to interact with the Enhancements Lead and CI Signal Lead to understand any early concerns they might have, as the release team's risk management comes as much from this proactive collaboration more as from the Bug Triage lead reacting to incoming issues and PRs.

 This is also a good time to do any work on automation that you plan to do.
 You can also get started early on the pre-code-slush work.

 ### Sample Searches

-* Open Feature v1.11 Issues:
+* Open Enhancement v1.11 Issues:
-  * `is:issue is:open milestone:v1.11 repo:kubernetes/features` [k/features repo milestone features](https://github.com/kubernetes/features/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.11)
+  * `is:issue is:open milestone:v1.11 repo:kubernetes/enhancements` [k/enhancements repo milestone enhancements](https://github.com/kubernetes/enhancements/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.11)
-  * `is:issue is:open milestone:v1.11 label:kind/feature repo:kubernetes/kubernetes` [k/k repo milestone features](https://github.com/kubernetes/kubernetes/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.11+label%3Akind%2Ffeature)
+  * `is:issue is:open milestone:v1.11 label:kind/feature repo:kubernetes/kubernetes` [k/k repo milestone enhancements](https://github.com/kubernetes/kubernetes/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.11+label%3Akind%2Ffeature)
-  * `is:issue is:open milestone:v1.11 label:kind/feature org:kubernetes` [k org-wide milestone features](https://github.com/search?q=org%3Akubernetes+is%3Aissue+is%3Aopen+milestone%3Av1.11+label%3Akind%2Ffeature)
+  * `is:issue is:open milestone:v1.11 label:kind/feature org:kubernetes` [k org-wide milestone enhancements](https://github.com/search?q=org%3Akubernetes+is%3Aissue+is%3Aopen+milestone%3Av1.11+label%3Akind%2Ffeature)
 * Issues in the v1.11 milestone which haven't been updated in a while: `is:open is:issue milestone:v1.11 updated:<2018-05-01 repo:kubernetes/kubernetes` [k/k old issues in milestone](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3Av1.11+updated%3A%3C2018-05-01+repo%3Akubernetes%2Fkubernetes)
 * Issues in the milestone with no SIG or Kind: **code/automation needed**
-* Feature Issues with no PR: **code/automation needed**
+* Enhancement Issues with no PR: **code/automation needed**

 ### Reports